“The time to do lifeboat drills is not after the ship has struck an iceberg.”

 Please note that we include here three episodes during which the S&P 500 declined by slightly less than 20 percent, simply because they felt like bear markets too.
 In addition, this chart does not include dividends in the S&P 500 return, which makes these bear markets appear worse than they really were.
 As a result, this chart brings the investor closer to the actual emotions experienced in real time when the bear actually strikes.

 The takeaways from this chart are:

-Historically, bear markets can cause temporary declines of 20 to 50 percent of equity capital.
+- Historically, bear markets can cause temporary declines of 20% to 50% of equity capital.

-Although we do not necessarily expect a bear market in 2020, we must keep in mind that bear markets happen, and they can be painful.
-However, historically, they have always been temporary setbacks in the context of a long-term uptrend – the declines are temporary, the advances are permanent.
+Although we do not necessarily expect a Bear Market in 2021, we must bear in mind that Bear Markets happen, and they can be painful.
+However, historically they have always been temporary setbacks in the context of a long term uptrend.
+Historically speaking, the declines are temporary, and the advances are permanent.